bit6/bit6-android-sdk/_posts/2014-02-02-get-started.md

 Get GCM Project Number and Server Key:

   - Go to Google [Dev Console](https://console.developers.google.com)
-  - Select your project, note the Project Number
+  - Select your project, note the Project Number (digits only!)
-  - Click on API Manager or Use Google APIs)
+  - Click on 'API Manager' or 'Use Google APIs'
+  - In the left column select 'Overview'
-  - In Overview, click on 'Cloud Messaging for Android', make sure it is enabled
+  - In the right column click on 'Cloud Messaging for Android', make sure it is enabled
-  - Click on 'Credentials' in the right column
+  - In the left column select 'Credentials'
-  - Click 'Add credentials' -> 'API key', then select 'Server Key'
+  - Click 'Create credentials', select 'API key', click 'Server Key'
   - Specify any name, click 'Create'
   - You will see the Server Key to use for GCM

 Enter the Project Number and Server Key in Bit6 Dashboard:

   - Select your app in the Dashboard
-  - Click Settings in the left menu, then go to Push Notifications tab.
+  - Click 'Settings' in the left menu, then go to 'Push Notifications' tab.
   - Enter Project Number and Server Key in the GCM section